Wolf3s/xbmc4xbox-python/python/Doc/using/cmdline.rst

    the :option:`-R` option: a random value is used to seed the hashes of str, bytes and datetime objects.

    If :envvar:`PYTHONHASHSEED` is set to an integer value, it is used as a fixed seed for generating the hash() of the types covered by the hash randomization.

    Its purpose is to allow repeatable hashing, such as for selftests for the interpreter itself, or to allow a cluster of python processes to share hash values.

    The integer must be a decimal number in the range [0,4294967295].
 Specifying the value 0 will lead to the same hash values as when hash randomization is disabled.

-   .. versionadded:: 2.6.8
+   .. versionadded:: 3.2.3

 .. envvar:: PYTHONIOENCODING

-   Overrides the encoding used for stdin/stdout/stderr, in the syntax ``encodingname:errorhandler``.
+   If this is set before running the interpreter, it overrides the encoding used for stdin/stdout/stderr, in the syntax ``encodingname:errorhandler``.
 The ``:errorhandler`` part is optional and has the same meaning as in :func:`str.encode`.

-   .. versionadded:: 2.6
+   For stderr, the ``:errorhandler`` part is ignored; the handler will always be ``'backslashreplace'``.

 .. envvar:: PYTHONNOUSERSITE

    If this is set, Python won't add the :data:`user site-packages directory
    <site.USER_SITE>` to :data:`sys.path`.

-   .. versionadded:: 2.6

    .. seealso::